Canterbury - South

 Table Chart PROFILE FAQ

-However, professional & technical services have limited presence with 9.1% employment compared to the regional average of 11.5%.
-The area offers limited local employment opportunities as indicated by Census data on working population versus resident population.
-From June 2024 to May 2025, employment increased by 2.4% while labour force grew by 2.6%, raising the unemployment rate by 0.3 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.6%, labour force grow by 2.9%, and unemployment increase by 0.3 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Canterbury - South's employment mix suggests local growth of approximately 6.8% over five years and 13.9% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+However, professional & technical employment is limited at 9.1%, compared to the regional average of 11.5%.
+The predominantly residential area offers limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+In the 12-month period ending June 2025, employment increased by 2.4% and the labour force grew by 2.6%, causing the unemployment rate to rise by 0.3 percentage points.
+This contrasts with Greater Sydney, where employment rose by 2.6%, the labour force grew by 2.9%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase in employment over five years and a 13.7% increase over ten years.
+Applying these projections to Canterbury - South's employment mix suggests local growth of approximately 6.8% over five years and 13.9% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment